Restoring the unique seabird nesting grounds found on Phoenix Islands with the help of the aptly dubbed "rat-slayer" mission.

 New Zealand’s development assistance is guided by Kiribati’s 2012-2015 Development Plan and the draft New Zealand – Kiribati Joint Commitment for Development (PDF, 979kb), which was signed in April 2014.

 - Public financial management: to ensure effective and efficient use of resources

 - Private sector: to generate wealth through productive livelihoods

 - Energy and transport: to enable business to flourish and serve the population

 - Fisheries: to maximise sustainable returns from this resource

 - Health: to improve quality of life and reduce the burden from high population growth and preventable disease

-- Urban environment: to improve quality of life in urban areas
+- Urban environment: to improve health and quality of life in urban areas

 Our priorities include: